-You’d be shocked how many businesses fail to take into account the basic need to track customer demand when work schedule planning for your hourly employees.
+You’d be shocked how many Australian businesses fail to take into account the basic need to track customer demand when work schedule planning for your hourly employees.
 Step back and take stock of how your business works on a day-to-day, week-by-week, and month-by-month basis, and let that guide your planning.
 What are your busiest and quietest periods?
-Are you in a sector where demand is seasonal?
+Are you in a sector of the Australian market where demand is seasonal?
 These aren’t questions to be asked once, but something you should query regularly.
 Patterns change, and it’s all too easy to find yourself overstaffed or understaffed because you didn’t notice in time.

 Use past performance to predict your staffing needs